 Slice the fudge into wedges.

-Coconut Ice was a recipe I learned to make with my nan.
+Coconut Ice is a recipe I learned to make with my nan.
 It wraps up beautifully for a sweet gift.

 Or if you’re looking for an edible centrepiece try this Ferrero Rocher Christmas Tree.

 Please feel free to add any of your own last-minute treats in the comment section.
-For more delicious ideas don’t forget to follow me on FB.
-If you want more Thermomix recipes, follow me on Thermomix Kitchen.
-If you’re looking for regular recipes follow on Gourmet Getaways.
+For more delicious ideas don’t forget to follow me on FB – Gourmet Getaways.